Unitary authority

 How Nelson became a unitary authority

-After the first Unitary Authority was established in Gisborne, in 1989, the central government of the time decided to abolish the Nelson-Marborough Regional Council, which had Nelson, Tasman, Marlborough and Kaikoura as territorial authorities.
-Following an election in 1992 in which residents voted for unitary authority, Kaikoura moved under the umbrella of the Canterbury Regional Council (ECAN), while the others became unitary authorities.
+After the first Unitary Authority was established in Gisborne, in 1989, the central government of the time decided to abolish the Nelson-Marlborough Regional Council, which had Nelson, Tasman, Marlborough and Kaikoura as territorial authorities within its boundaries.
+Following an election in 1992 in which residents voted for their councils to become unitary authorities, Kaikoura moved under the umbrella of the Canterbury Regional Council (ECAN), while Nelson, Tasman and Marlborough all became unitary authorities.